jcant0n/ShaderLibrary/README.md

 Follow the steps below to get started with using the shader library:

 1. Clone the repository: `git clone https://github.com/your-username/your-repo-name.git`
-2. Install the requierement Evergine version using the Evergine
+2. Install the necessary Evergine version using the Evergine Launcher.
 3. Build and run your project to see the shader effects in action.

 ## Contributing